Staff

 Jeff Lovelace

-Mr. Lovelace is a Research Associate, and is the X-ray Crystallography Facility Manager.
-He is a bioengineer with expertise in computer science and automation, as well as experience in single crystal X-ray diffraction.
+Mr. Lovelace is a Research Associate, and is the X-ray manager.
+He is a bioengineer with expertise in computer science and automation, as well as experience in single crystal X-ray diffraction and SAXS.
 He has received training in maintaining X-ray equipment and in data collection from Rigaku, and performed research at several national synchrotron facilities.
 He is responsible for training new users, aiding in data collection and processing, keeping the X-ray system, crystallization robots and the lab information systems running smoothly.